jngrb/onlyoffice-documentserver-openshift/README.md

 * do not require root user to run the container
 * seperate the all-in-one container into subservices
-* what about a data-container (`onlyoffice-communityserver.alt.yaml`, inspired by official OnlyOffice docker-compose file, not working yet)
+* what about a data-container (see 'testing' template `onlyoffice-communityserver.alt.yaml`, inspired by official OnlyOffice docker-compose file, not working yet)

 (See also the respective issues in the OnlyOffice DocumentServer repository.)